- Home

 Tasks Key: PBL = Pine Bend Landfill; EAC = City Environmental Advisory Commission; CC = City Council; MPCA = Minnesota Pollution Control Agency

-TASK: | STATUS: |
+| TASK: | STATUS: |

-1. PBL submits a Request for Major Modification of Permit #SW-45 to the MPCA. | Completed |
+| 1.
+PBL submits a Request for Major Modification of Permit #SW-45 to the MPCA. | Completed |

-2. City Public Meeting: EAC and CC meetings to consider submittal of the City's review of PBL's 2022 Request for Major Modification of Permit #SW-45 to the MPCA. | October 26 at 7 p.m.
-(EAC) and November 13 at 6 p.m.
+| 2.
+City Public Meeting: EAC and CC meetings to consider submittal of the City's review of PBL's 2022 Request for Major Modification of Permit #SW-45 to the MPCA. | October 26, 2023 at 7 p.m.
+(EAC) and November 13, 2023 at 6 p.m.
 (CC) at IGH City Council Chambers, 8150 Barbara Avenue, IGH. |

-3. State of Minnesota's Environmental Quality Board publishes a 45-day public notice and request for comments on PBL's 2022 Environmental Assessment Worksheet (EAW) and Air Quality Permit (AQP). | The public comment period opened on October 31 and will close on December 15, 2023.
-Submit public comments by December 15, 2023, at these links: EAW comments and AQP comments. |
+| 3.
+State of Minnesota's Environmental Quality Board publishes a 45-day public notice and request for comments on PBL's 2022 Environmental Assessment Worksheet (EAW) and Air Quality Permit (AQP). | The public comment periods opened on October 31, 2023 and closed on December 15, 2023.
+To view documentation shared in the EAW and AQP public notices, please view the attachments shared in Item 5.B. of the November 16, 2023 EAC agenda packet. |

-4. City Public Meeting: EAC and CC meetings to consider submittal of the City's review of PBL's 2022 EAW and AQP applications to the MPCA | November 16 at 7 p.m.
-(EAC) and November 27 at 6 p.m.
+| 4.
+City Public Meeting: EAC and CC meetings to consider submittal of the City's review of PBL's 2022 EAW and AQP applications to the MPCA | November 16, 2023 at 7 p.m.
+(EAC) and November 27, 2023 at 6 p.m.
 (CC) at IGH City Council Chambers, 8150 Barbara Avenue, IGH. |

-5. MPCA Public Meeting: MPCA Public meeting for PBL's EAW and AQP applications. | November 30, 5:30 to 7 p.m., at Woodcrest Church, 525 Cliff Road, Eagan.
-View meeting details. |
+| 5.
+MPCA Public Meeting: MPCA Public meeting for PBL's EAW and AQP applications. | November 30, 2023 at 5:30 to 7 p.m., located at Woodcrest Church, 525 Cliff Road, Eagan.
+View the MPCA meeting details and presentation slides. |

-7. PBL submits expansion request to the City to amend existing city agreements including the Non-Conforming Use Certificate, Host Community Agreement , and a Conditional Use Permit with the City. | Not initiated. |
+| 9.
+PBL submits expansion request to the City to amend the Zoning Ordinance and existing city agreements including the Non-Conforming Use Certificate, Host Community Agreement , and a Conditional Use Permit with the City. | Pine Bend Landfill submitted an application for expansion to the City of Inver Grove Heights in June 2024.
+The application is currently under review by City staff. |

-8. City Public Meetings: Will be held to review proposed PBL applications submitted to the City. | Not initiated. |
+| 10.
+City Public Meetings: Will be held to review proposed PBL applications submitted to the City. | Relevant Meetings so far: Dec.
+9, 2024 City Council MeetingJan.
+6, 2024 City Council Meeting |

-10. PBL submits expansion request to Dakota County to amend existing County agreements. | Not initiated. |
+| 12.
+PBL submits expansion request to Dakota County to amend existing County agreements. | Not initiated. |

-11. PBL receives determination for County agreement amendments. | Not initiated. |
+| 13.
+PBL receives determination for County agreement amendments. | Not initiated. |

-12. State of Minnesota's Environmental Quality Board publishes a public notice and request for comments on PBL's 2022 Request for Major Modification of Permit #SW-45 to the MPCA. | Not initiated. |
+| 14.
+State of Minnesota's Environmental Quality Board publishes a public notice and request for comments on PBL's 2022 Request for Major Modification of Permit #SW-45 to the MPCA. | Not initiated. |

-13. PBL receives a determination on the Request for Major Modification of Permit Number SW-45 for Pine Bend Landfill from the MPCA. | Not initiated. |
+| 15.
+PBL receives a determination on the Request for Major Modification of Permit Number SW-45 for Pine Bend Landfill from the MPCA. | Not initiated. |

 On October 25, 2022, Opal Fuels commenced operations at the first landfill renewable natural gas (RNG) production facility in Minnesota.
 The Pine Bend RNG Project is located adjacent to the Pine Bend Landfill.
 The new, state-of-the-art RNG facility captures naturally occurring biogas, made up in part of methane, from Pine Bend Landfill and transforms it into RNG.
 Methane is a natural byproduct of a variety of sources and is a powerful greenhouse gas (GHG).
 This project replaces a landfill gas-to-electricity project, which has now been decommissioned.
 At full capacity, the facility is expected to process an estimated 3,350 standard cubic feet per minute (SCFM) of landfill gas resulting in the production of 6.3 million gasoline gallon equivalent (GGE) per year of RNG.
 The low-carbon gas is then injected into Xcel Energy’s gas pipeline.
 Learn more about the project.